kapazan/mysql-todoapp-migration-from-docker-to-k8s/README.md

 # mysql-todoapp-migration-from-docker-to-k8s
-the project migrates the app from docker-compose file to kubernetes
+the project migrates a docker-compose file consisting of two images, one being mysql and anather to-do-list application to kubernetes